 From September, all Reception children are encouraged to attend for full days from the very first day.
 We know that many children have already been in full day Nursery provision.
-If you think your child will need an alternative arrangement, please let us know.
+If you think your child will need support with full days, please let us know.